 - Automatically Optimize when free memory falls below

-Memory Optimizer allows adjusting the settings to a certain volume of free memory space so that memory optimization automatically takes place when available memory free space comes below that specified level.
+Memory Optimizer allows adjusting the settings to a certain volume of free space so that memory optimization automatically takes place when available memory free space comes below that specified level.

 - Try to free additional:

-You can instruct Memory Optimizer to try to free up additional memory space when memory is being optimized.
+You can instruct the Memory Optimizer to try to free up additional memory space when memory is being optimized.
 You may specify the volume under this section.